 Medicare Supplements can only be sold by licensed insurance agents.
-These agents are trained to present you multiple options from different companies.
+These agents are trained to present you with multiple options from different companies.
 Agents make the process as easy and pressure-free as possible, on the phone or online.

 Once you select a specific Medicare Supplement plan, the application process should take less than an hour.
 It would be a mistake, though, to wait until the last minute to select a plan.

 Can You Apply for Medigap If You’re 64 Years Old Or Younger?